P-p-H-d/mlib/README.md

 ##### `value_type_t *name_get(const name_t container, const key_type_t key)` [for associative array]
 ##### `const value_type_t *name_cget(const name_t container, const key_type_t key)` [for associative array]

-Return a modifiable (resp. constant) pointer to the element associated to `key` in the container.
+Return a modifiable (resp. constant) borrowed pointer to the element associated to `key` in the container.

 If the container is sequence-like, the key is an integer.